Manjapra Mohan

 Manjapra Mohan is a devotional singer from Kerala, India.
-He is the nephew of M. D. Ramanathan, a legendary singer of Carnatic music.
+He is the nephew of M. D. Ramanathan, a famous singer of Carnatic music.
 He has written, composed and sung many bhajans in Tamil, Malayalam and Sanskrit, praising almost all Hindu deities.

 Mohan was born in the village of Manjapra in Palakkad district, Kerala, in a devout Tamil Brahmin family.
 M. D. Ramanathan is his paternal uncle.
 Mohan sings in the Sampradaya Bhajan style and has performed in India, the Middle East and Europe.